 The guides are usually from the estates and are happy to answer questions about the production process which is fascinating in itself.
 They also have a good knowledge to share about the rich and varied history of the estates.
 So be prepared with your queries.

 - Ensure accessibility

-Most estates are located away from urban centres, making accessibility a concern.
+Most estates are located away from urban centers, making accessibility a concern.
 Travel by road and rail should be planned well in advance.
-Once you are in the estates, you may attempt walking for few kilometres for a feel of adventure.
+Once you are in the estates, you may attempt walking for few kilometers for a feel of adventure.